 5.1 Recovering VAT on costs related to taxable business activities by public bodies

-You must be registered for VAT and follow the normal rules for input tax deduction - you can find full details in [VAT guide (Notice 700)]https://www.gov.uk/guidance/vat-guide-notice-700#section10) (see paragraph 6.6 on private use).
+You must be registered for VAT and follow the normal rules for input tax deduction - you can find full details in VAT guide (Notice 700) (see paragraph 6.6 on private use).

-5.2 Recovering VAT charged on goods imported or acquired from overseas
+5.2 Recovering VAT charged on goods imported or acquired from another country

-If you import goods from a country outside the EU then you will have to pay VAT on the importation of those goods, but if the goods are for your business purposes, you can reclaim the VAT as input tax under the normal rules.
+You will have to pay VAT on goods arriving in the UK from another country.
+If the goods are for your business purposes, you can reclaim the VAT as input tax under the normal rules.

-5.3 What to do if you receive services from overseas but have not been charged VAT
+5.3 What to do if you receive services from overseas and have not been charged VAT

 If the services:

-- have already been taxed in the country where the supplier belongs, then you do not have to account for VAT on them
+- are taxed in the country where the supplier belongs, then you do not have to account for VAT on them

 - are ones to which the ‘reverse charge’ procedure applies, then you must account for VAT as output tax and recover the input tax to which you’re entitled